 The Difference Between Ketosis and Ketoacidosis

 Ketosis is when the body is making ketone bodies.
-However, ketoacidosis is when ketone levels are higher than normal.
-Ketoacidosis is also known as diabetic ketoacidosis (DKA).
-It’s characterized as a complication of type 1 diabetes.
+According to NCBI, however, ketoacidosis is when ketone levels are higher than normal.
 The condition is potentially life threatening.

 Keto Weight Loss